Cognitive Reframing: How To See Things From A Different Angle

 Learn how to change painful beliefs that hurt you into constructive beliefs that serve you

-When something happens, it’s an objective reality.
+When something happens in your life, it’s an objective reality.
 How you experience the situation on the other hand – is not.
-You can elicit positive emotions from anything that happens by framing it in a way where it’s beneficial in some form.
+You can elicit positive emotions from almost anything that happens to you by framing it in a way where it serves you in some form.

 A breakup can destroy you.
 You might spend months mourning this horrible loss that left an uninvited wave of devastation in your life.

-Even though the event objectively happened, how you choose to look at it ev0kes different emotions.
-Just from having a different perspective about the same outcome, you might feel a very different way about it.
+Even though the event objectively happened, how you look at it evokes a different set of emotions.
+Just from having a different perspective about the same outcome, you might feel a very different way about the situation.

 This is cognitive reframing, and it’s just one example of how mentally pivoting to a different point of view affects the reality that you experience.